Multiplying 2 Digits By 2 Digits

 Break Down Complex Problems

 When faced with a difficult multiplication problem, break it down into smaller, more manageable parts.
-This is where the distributive property comes into play.
+In practice, this is where the distributive property comes into play.
 Decompose the 2-digit numbers into their tens and ones places and multiply each part separately.

 Estimate Before Calculating